-Each Copy, Write, Write Uncorrectable, or Write Zeroes commands should address a multiple of Namespace Preferred Write Granularity (NPWG) (refer to Figure 97) and Stream Write Size (SWS) (refer to the Streams Directive - Return Parameters Data Structure figure in the NVMe Base Specification) logical blocks (as expressed in the NLB field), and the SLBA field of the command should be aligned to Namespace Preferred Write Alignment (NPWA) (refer to Figure 97) for best performance.
-Each range in a Dataset Management command with the Attribute - Deallocate (AD) bit set to '1' should contain a multiple of Namespace Preferred Deallocate Granularity (NPDG) (refer to Figure 97) logical blocks and the start of each range should be aligned to Namespace Preferred Deallocate Alignment (NPDA) (refer to Figure 97) and Stream Granularity Size (SGS) (refer to the Streams Directive - Return Parameters Data Structure figure in the NVMe Base Specification) logical blocks.
+Each Copy, Write, Write Uncorrectable, or Write Zeroes commands should address a multiple of Namespace Preferred Write Granularity (NPWG) (refer to Figure 97) and Stream Write Size (SWS) (refer to the Streams Directive - Return Parameters Data Structure figure in the NVM Express Base Specification) logical blocks (as expressed in the NLB field), and the SLBA field of the command should be aligned to Namespace Preferred Write Alignment (NPWA) (refer to Figure 97) for best performance.
+Each range in a Dataset Management command with the Attribute - Deallocate (AD) bit set to '1' should contain a multiple of Namespace Preferred Deallocate Granularity (NPDG) (refer to Figure 97) logical blocks and the start of each range should be aligned to Namespace Preferred Deallocate Granularity (NPDG) (refer to Figure 97) logical blocks and the start of each range should be aligned to Namespace Preferred Deallocate Alignment (NPDA) (refer to Figure 97) and Stream Granularity Size (SGS) (refer to the Streams Directive - Return Parameters Data Structure figure in the NVM Express Base Specification) logical blocks.